awsdocs/amazon-ec2-user-guide/doc_source/install-nvidia-driver.md

    [ec2-user ~]$ sudo reboot
    ```

 1. \(Optional\) To help take advantage of a single display of up to 4K resolution, set up the high\-performance display protocol [NICE DCV](https://docs.aws.amazon.com/dcv)\.
+If you do not require this functionality, do not complete this step\.